-Concrete-reinforcement interaction is the main mechanism for stress redistribution after cracking in concrete structures with bonded meso-scale with rather complex inter-dependencies, which can only be properly modeled using dense finite element discretizations with dedicated constitutive models, the models at the macro-level can be simplified significantly.
+Concrete-reinforcement interaction is the main mechanism for stress redistribution after cracking in concrete structures with bonded reinforcement.
+Although the mechanisms are governed at the micro- and meso-scale with rather complex inter-dependencies, which can only be properly modeled using dense finite element discretizations with dedicated constitutive models, the models at the macro-level can be simplified significantly.